heed 英 [hi:d] 美 [hid]

 • vi. 注意,留心

 • 2.
-I cautioned him many times but he paid no heed.
+The beast paid him no heed.

 • heed (n.) "careful attention, notice, regard," early 14c., from heed (v.).
 Survives only in literary use, in compounds, and as the object of verbs (take heed, etc.).